Leo Szilard: Last years

-Szilard spent his last years as a fellow of the Salk Institute for Biological Studies in the La Jolla community of San Diego, California, which he had helped to create.
+Szilard spent his last years as a fellow of the Salk Institute for Biological Studies in the La Jolla community of San Diego, California, which he had helped create.
 Szilard founded Council for a Livable World in 1962 to deliver "the sweet voice of reason" about nuclear weapons to Congress, the White House, and the American public.
 He was appointed a non-resident fellow there in July 1963, and became a resident fellow on April 1, 1964, after moving to San Diego in February.
 With Trude, he lived in a bungalow on the property of the Hotel del Charro.
 On May 30, 1964, he died there in his sleep of a heart attack; when Trude awoke, she was unable to revive him.
 His remains were cremated.

 His papers are in the library at the University of California, San Diego.
-In February 2014, the library announced that they received funding from the National Historical Publications and Records Commission to digitize its collection of his papers, extending from 1938 to 1998.
+In February 2014, the library announced that it received funding from the National Historical Publications and Records Commission to digitize its collection of his papers, ranging from 1938 to 1998.